The Elasticity of Quantitative Investment: Statistical Arbitrage Models

 \cite{forest} have two methodological contributions in their paper I discuss: first their random forest techniques and second their method of obtaining $b$.
 I discuss the latter here, which is given by:

 where $\iota_M$ is an $M$ dimensional column vector of ones.
 This extra term is used to shrink the mean of portfolio returns, potentially eliminating estimation error.

 As further discussed below in this Appendix, $b$ in Equation (\ref{BPZLest}) can either be estimated with a classic Lasso regression with an $L^1$ penalty parameter $\lambda_1$, or can be calculated with a LARS regression where the number of nonzero terms in $\hat b\tau$ is explicitly chosen.
 Choosing the number of nonzero weights effectively chooses the $\lambda_1$ parameter.
 I follow \cite{forest} by using LARS regression with the number of nonzero values of $b$ as a hyperparameter.
+This nests both the KNS and BSV methods.